What classes do I need to take?

-To make an advising appointment, go to GMU SSC Campus.
+To make an advising appointment, go to Navigate Mason.

 Psychology students are not assigned one advisor, you are free to see whichever advisor is available.
 All of our advisors can sign change of major forms, review your degree evaluations, or double check to see if you are on track to graduate.

 I know what requirements I need; I just need a signature on this major or minor paperwork.
 Do I need to make an appointment?